raldes/VendingMachine/readme.md

 - Logging with Serilog.
 - Commands and command handlers, using Mediatr.
 - Query Repositories.
-- Three layers: UI, Application, and Infrastructure.
+- Layers: UI, Application, Infrastructure, and a Testing project.

 ### UI